Light Chocolate Zucchini Cupcakes that don’t even need to be frosted.

 Zucchini is one of my favorite vegetables to have in our garden because it’s easy to grow and super versatile.

-This recipe is taken from Mom’s Chocolate Zucchini Cake, which of course can also be made gluten-free easily by switching out the flours.
+This recipe is taken from Mom’s Chocolate Zucchini Cake, which can be made gluten-free easily by switching out the flour.
 I decided to take these cupcakes one step further and decrease the fat and sugar.

-For this recipe, I used Stevia In The Raw as a sugar substitute.
-I’m not a big fan of sugar substitutes, but I experiment occasionally with friends and family members with blood sugar issues.
+I used Stevia In The Raw as a sugar substitute for this recipe.
+I’m not a big fan of sugar substitutes, but I occasionally experiment with friends and family members with blood sugar issues.

 **Please read the notes below for dairy, egg, and gluten substitutes.

 To Make These Light Chocolate Zucchini Cupcakes You Will Need:

 - Stevia In The Raw or Splenda

 - Unsweetened cocoa